SAP-samples/teched2022-DA180/exercises/ex6/README.md

 ## Store and retrieve stored models as well as model reports
-Using the ModelStorage methods, we can store and retrieve models and model performance reports from a given storage schema.
+Using the __ModelStorage methods__, we can store and retrieve models and model performance reports from a given storage schema.
 - Note, using the schema=-option in the ModelStorage definition, it can be determined on where to save the models.
 Here, adjust the schema to your  connection database userid.
 ````Python
 # Initiate ModelStorage location